lmc-eu/spirit-design-system/packages/web-react/README.md

 ## Controlled vs Uncontrolled components

-- A [Controlled Component](https://reactjs.org/docs/forms.html#controlled-components) is one that takes its current value through props and notifies changes through callbacks like onChange.
+- A [Controlled Component][react-controlled] is one that takes its current value through props and notifies changes through callbacks like onChange.
   A parent component "controls" it by handling the callback and managing its own state and passing the new values as props to the controlled component.
   You could also call this a "dumb component".

-- An [Uncontrolled Component](https://reactjs.org/docs/uncontrolled-components.html) is one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.
+- An [Uncontrolled Component][react-uncontrolled] is one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.
 This is a bit more like traditional HTML.

 All components are by default provided as _controlled_ components so you must provide your own controlling or toggle functionality to make them work as you want.